Content updates

 English

-Manuscripts from the National Library of the Czech Republic and the Slavonic Library
+Manuscripts of the National Library of the CR

 English